Help, FAQ & About VeloBase.com

 Adding and Managing Content to VeloBase.com

-How do I Add and Edit Components to the database?
+How do I add new Components to the Database?

 How do I Resize Photos before Uploading?